ilSommo/spotify-audio-features/report.md

 ### Conditional probability distributions

-A conditional proability is given by the probability of a certin event given some prior knowledge.
+A conditional proability is defined as the probability of a certin event given some prior knowledge.
 For example, one could ask the probability distribution of the Danceability variable, given that Speechiness is equal to 1, written as P(Danceability|Speechiness=1).
-Using the pgmpy package, CPDs can be calculated using the `BayesianModel.get_cpds` function: as an example, the Danceability CPD is shown.
+Using the pgmpy package, CPDs can be calculated with the `BayesianModel.get_cpds` function.
+As an example, the Danceability CPD is shown.

 | Speechiness     | 0     | 1     | 2     | 3     |
 | --------------- | ----- | ----- | ----- | ----- |